AdaSubst User Guide V1.4r1

 This is the AdaSubst user guide.
 It describes how to install and use AdaSubst.

-This software is © Adalog, 2002-2008.
+AdaSubst is Copyright © 2002-2019 Adalog.
 AdaSubst is free software; you can redistribute it and/or modify it under terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License distributed with this program; see file COPYING.
 If not, write to the Free Software Foundation, 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.

 As a special exception, if other files instantiate generics from the units of this program, or if you link units provided with this program with other files to produce an executable, these units do not by themselves cause the resulting executable to be covered by the GNU General Public License.
 This exception does not however invalidate any other reasons why the executable file might be covered by the GNU Public License.